ananace/flatpak-dwarffortress/README.md

 The application data when run can be found in `~/.var/app/com.bay12games.DwarfFortress/df_linux`

-**NB**: To run with dfhack, you might need to run from a terminal currently, it seems like `Terminal: true` in the .desktop file is misbehaving.
+To run with dfhack, you might need to run from a terminal currently, it seems like `Terminal: true` in the .desktop file can misbehave.

 Compilation info
 ----------------